Threshold estimation for stochastic processes with small noise: Abstract

 \section{Abstract}

 Consider a process satisfying a stochastic differential equation with unknown drift parameter, and suppose that discrete observations are given.
-It is known that a simple least squares estimator (LSE) can be consistent, but unstable under finite samples when the noise process has jumps.
+It is known that a simple least squares estimator (LSE) can be consistent, but numerically unstable in the sense of large standard deviations under finite samples when the noise process has jumps.
 We propose a filter to cut large shocks from data, and construct the same LSE from data selected by the filter.
-The proposed estimator can be asymptotically equivallent to the usual LSE, whose asymptotic distribution strongly depends on the noise process.
-However it is interesting to note that it could be asymptotically normal by choosing the filter suitably if the noise is a L\'evy process.
-We try to justify this phenomenon theoretically.
+The proposed estimator can be asymptotically equivalent to the usual LSE, whose asymptotic distribution strongly depends on the noise process.
+However, in numerical study, it looked asymptotically normal in an example where filter was choosen suitably, and the noise was a L\'evy process.
+We will try to justify this phenomenon mathematically, under certain restricted assumptions.

 \begin{flushleft} {\it Key words:} stochastic differential equation, semimartingale noise, small noise asymptotics, drift estimation, threshold estimator, mighty convergence. \\ {\it MSC2010:} {\bf 62F12, 62M05}; 60G52, 60J75 \end{flushleft}